AnnepuHyndhavi/TheChatterClub/README.md

 ![Screenshot 2021-08-18 at 10 56 58 PM](https://user-images.githubusercontent.com/47473752/129944321-93326345-29c5-4a9e-861c-403556e21278.png)
 > 7. The logout button is used to log the user successfully out.
+> 8. User can also post their posts public or private.

 **The screenshots of the assignment are uploaded in the folder named as _outputs_ in the above folders.**